jwbensley/Die-Kuechenschlacht/README.md

 # Download Die küchenschlacht

-BASH script to download (by default) todays episdoe of Die küchenschlacht from ZDF Mediathek.
+BASH script to download (by default) todays episode of Die küchenschlacht from ZDF Mediathek.

 Requires `wget` and `ffmpeg`.